pyOpenSci/lessons/running-code/execute-script.md

 - It's reproducible: This approach works on every system
 - You are being explicit about what you expect to happen

-### Pros of associateing your script with a launcher:
+### Pros of associating your script with a launcher:
-- The Python version used is assicated with a specific Python installation
+- The Python version used is associated with a specific Python installation
-- That Python can be different that the Python installation currenlty active in a [`virtual-environment`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)
+- That Python can be different that the Python installation currently active in a [`virtual-environment`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)
 - You don't have to remember when using the command which Python installation the script should be associated with, or even that the script is written in Python

 (execute-script-name-eq-main)=